Warren Wei, METS Coordinator & Academic Advisor

 Our Transfer Student Leaders (TSLs) know what it’s like to jump into Michigan Engineering midstream.
-They have survived and thrived, and want to help other transfer students do the same.
+They have survived and thrived, and want to help you do the same.
 TSLs work with all new students transferring into the College of Engineering.
 Each new transfer student is matched with a TSL.
-The TSL serves as a mentor through the new students’ first year in the College.
+The TSL serves as a mentor through the new student’s first year in the College.
 They connect new students with activities and resources in the College and across campus, share their own experiences, and create a sense of community.
-TSLs offer fun and informative events throughout the academic year – social and academic events that help new students feel connected and prepare them for their courses and career plans.
+TSLs offer fun and informative events throughout the academic year – social and academic – so you’ll feel connected and prepared.

 You can call me AR (pronounced A-R, not *arrrrr* like a pirate).
 I originally hail from the great state of Maryland, but I’ve called Ypsilanti, Michigan my home for most of my life now.
 I transferred from Washtenaw Community College to Michigan Engineering in the Fall Term 2021 and am now a senior in Electrical Engineering.
 I am involved with MES ( Muslim Engineering Society) and ASA (the Arab Student Association), but I’m always looking for more clubs to join.
 In my spare time, I like to indulge in my many hobbies/interests, including but not limited to (deep breath): eating, history, cars, math, physics, aerospace, light gaming, watching movies, knife collecting, photography, generally having an all around blast with friends, and the occasional bit of physical activity.